NuGet/Insights/docs/new-driver.md

 Ensure the driver can be activated by the catalog scan and admin interface.
 Update these places to help this work out:

-1. Add your driver to the [`CatalogScanDriverType`](../src/Worker.Logic/CatalogScan/CatalogScanDriverType.Drivers.cs) enum.
+1. Add your driver to the [`CatalogScanDriverType.Drivers.cs`](../src/Worker.Logic/CatalogScan/CatalogScanDriverType.Drivers.cs) enum.
    - This provides a uniquely identifiable enum value for your driver.
-1. Add your driver to the `AllMetadata` array at the top of [`CatalogScanDriverMetadata`](../src/Worker.Logic/CatalogScan/CatalogScanDriverMetadata.cs).
+2. Add your driver as a static property in [`CatalogScanDriverMetadata.Drivers.cs`](../src/Worker.Logic/CatalogScan/CatalogScanDriverMetadata.Drivers.cs).
    - The establishes attributes for your driver that are needed for defaults and enabling/disabling features.
    - If you've mimicked another driver, consider look for how it is defined in that class an copy it.
-2. Add your driver to the `TypeToInfo` static in [`CatalogScanServiceTest.cs`](../test/Worker.Logic.Test/CatalogScan/CatalogScanServiceTest.cs).
+3. Add your driver as a static proeprty in [`CatalogScanServiceTest.DriverInfo.cs`](../test/Worker.Logic.Test/CatalogScan/CatalogScanServiceTest.DriverInfo.cs).
    - This determines the default catalog timestamp min value for your driver and implements a test function that forces your driver's dependency cursors to a specific timestamp.
-   - This essentially duplicates the information in `CatalogScanDriverMetadata` that you edited above.
+   - This essentially duplicates the information in `CatalogScanDriverMetadata` that you edited above to testing purposes.

 ### Add tests for your driver